telmonteiro/AMATERASU/paper/paper.md

 - table with all significant periods found
 - table with all the information on the periodograms
 - table with the Spearman correlations per bandpass with input array

+So far, we only tested AMATERASU with NIRPS data, so the predefined indices consist in NIR lines.
+Additionally, AMATERASU's automatic window definition only works for simmetrical absorption lines with high depth, so it will fail for lines with assimetrical profiles, with core emission or with blends.

 The code is available and will be updated on [GitHub][] and can be easily installed using pip.